cossrca/jQuery-projects/README.md

 # jQuery Practice Project

-This is a simple project built to practice and reinforce core jQuery concepts, including DOM manipulation, event handling, animations, and AJAX basics.
+jQuery to-Do List with Drag-and-Drop Sorting + LocalStorage.
+Began as a simple project built to practice and reinforce core jQuery concepts, including DOM manipulation, event handling, animations, and AJAX basics.

 ## 🚀 Technologies Used
 - HTML5